 Apart from the 60 big factories listed with Bangladesh Auto Biscuit and Bakery Manufacturers Association (BABBMA), there are approximately 5,000 semi-automated or manual small bakeries.
 Bakers like Belal constitute informal workers who do not have the legal protection and benefits enjoyed by workers in the formal sector.
 They work in small factories, where the number of workers is less than 50.
 Despite years of experience, they have low levels of skills and productivity, with no training or scope for innovation.
 They have all but accepted that they have to work long hours in return for a paltry and irregular income.

 The safety conditions in these factories are atrocious, to say the least.
-Most workers don't use heat resistant safety gloves while handling the hot surfaces of warm trays, ovens, and cooking pans.
-Moreover, according to Dr Shahriar Hossain, secretary general at the Environment and Social Development Organisation (ESDO), no standards are maintained for how many hours a worker can work at a stretch in the oven of a baking factory.
+Most workers don’t use heat resistant safety gloves while handling the hot surfaces of warm trays, ovens, and cooking pans.
+Moreover, according to Professor Dr Shahriar Hossain, chief executive officer at the Environment and Social Development Organisation (ESDO), no standards are maintained for how many hours a worker can work at a stretch in the oven of a baking factory.

 “For example, for the types of ovens used here in Bangladesh, the standard practice is to use them for two hours.
 After this period, a worker needs to take a break for half an hour or more.
 In these bakeries, workers work for nearly 12 hours at a stretch and an overwhelming majority of them don’t get any significant time off, except for dinner.
 Such long and unusual working hours cause physical and mental fatigue,” says Dr Hossain.